 Applications are invited from overseas academic and professional researchers working in taxation, business law and related disciplines.
 To apply, applicants must send by email:

-- A current curriculum vitae that includes full name, position, institution, research record, proposed research and collaborator at Taxation and Business Law, UNSW, Australia.
+A completed application form that includes full name, position, institution, proposed research and collaborator at Taxation and Business Law, UNSW, Australia.
+(Download here)

 The Research Fellowship Conveners